 Once America joined WWI, immigration declined and Ellis Island was used as a detention centre for suspected enemies instead.

-After the war, Congress introduced the Immigration Act of 1924 which sharply reduced the number of people immigrating to the US but enabled immigrants to be processed at US consulates abroad so Ellis Island was no longer needed.
+After the war, Congress introduced the Immigration Act of 1924 which sharply reduced the number of people immigrating to the US.
+Instead, immigrants would be processed at US consulates abroad so Ellis Island was no longer needed.

 People always associate the ancient Greeks and Romans as the innovators of our modern world.
 But what people don’t know is that many of our essential every day items were actually invented in New York.